 Can you brief us on the Nuits Sonores Festival?

 has been in existence since 2003.
 It is a festival dedicated to the electronic and digital music culture and to independent music.
 It is held in May and lasts five days.We host 200 artists, half are from the international scene, 30-40% are regional artists and of course, there are French artists as well.
 The artists come from the independent rock scene, hip hop scene and of course, the electronic scene.
 We have a more prominent digital culture today which includes visual creation.
-Nuits Sonores is constantly increasing in popularity and has attracted over fifteen thousand people during its inception and has hosted over 130,000 in the past two years alone.
+Nuits Sonores is constantly increasing in popularity and has attracted over fifteen thousand people during its inception and has hosted over 130,000 in 2004 and 2005 and 138.000 in the past year alone.
 Between ten to fifteen percent of its visitors are international.

 What is the hallmark of this Festival?